USA Visa Requirements

 - Accompanied and unaccompanied children, regardless of age, are required to obtain an independent ESTA approval.

-- If you are required to obtain a visa, or you already have one, you are not required to apply for ESTA authorisation.
+- If you are required to obtain a visa, or you already have one, you are not required to apply for an ESTA.

-If you would like to find out more about the ESTA program refer to the US Department of Homeland Security ESTA website.
+If you would like to find out more about the ESTA program refer to the US Customs and Border Protection ESTA website.

 Transit Without Visa and US Visit Programs